(888) 595-9101 Call Now For Pricing and Availability

 Are they taking medications correctly?

 Are they recovering?
 Little things like colds or cuts can be irritating for a couple days, but they should heal.
 A senior whose health is compromised doesn’t heal or recover as quickly as a healthy one.
+Slow healing or prolonged recovery from minor illnesses suggests a weakened immune system or other health challenges.

 A chronic condition that worsens is a sign that health is deteriorating.
 Diabetes, arthritis, or heart problems are common conditions that can be monitored and compared with previous levels of health.
 Increased reliance on medication to manage these conditions is a warning sign.
+When existing medical conditions become harder to control, it often signals that professional, consistent oversight is needed.

 3. Conditions of Home